lcosmin/buildout.recipe.uwsgi/README.rst

 Changelog
 =========

+0.1.0

+* Merged some documentation fixes
+* Merged fixes for format strings (python 2.6)

 0.0.25

 * Added a new configuration option ``output-format`` which can be used to specify what kind of configuration file to create